2040pi/Avalon/README.md

-Certainly!
-Here's the provided script converted to Markdown:

 # Introduction

 This Python script implements a simplified version of the board game "Avalon," a social deduction game where players take on the roles of characters from Arthurian legend.
 The game involves quests, alliances, and hidden identities, making it an engaging experience for a group of players.